opsteady/opsteady/docs/adr/0018-vault-setup.md

 ### Configuration

-The initial configuration and defaults for the platform components are addeded manually to Vault.
+The initial configuration and defaults for the platform components are added manually to Vault.
 After bootstrapping the management environment, the Vault will be seeded with its configuration values as described in the management setup documentation.
 We will manually configure the components in Vault for each platform that we onboard.
 This might be replaced by an automated solution in the future.

 ## Consequences